Hi! I’m Juan Francisco Saldarriaga.

 I work at the intersection of data, GIS, visualization, journalism, architecture, urbanism, and the humanities, and I teach graduate level workshops and seminars on mapping, advanced GIS and data visualization.
-In the past I've worked as a research scholar at the Center for Spatial Research and the Spatial Information Design Lab, as an architectural designer for Carlos Zapata Studio and D.G.T.
-Architects, and as the GIS project coordinator for the Catholic Charities.
-I also have a university degree certifying I'm a philosopher, but that's another story...
+In the past I’ve worked as a research scholar at the Center for Spatial Research and the Spatial Information Design Lab, as an architectural designer for Carlos Zapata Studio and D.G.T.
+Architects, and as the GIS project coordinator for the Catholic Charities of New York.
+I also have a degree in philosophy…

 An interactive mapping, data visualization, and spatial analysis project that examines the Colombian conflict and tries to understand its patterns and ramifications.